 Avihu had been doing business for several years at the time, and therefore quite soon simple interest grew in the medical start-up Kanabo Research.
 He developed a vaporizer and containers recycled into thick cannabis oil.
 There are several options – to relieve pain, insomnia, nervous disorders.
 There’s an app that shows the dose on the phone and sends the information to the doctor.

-Rafael Meshulam has become a star for hundreds of local cannabis startups – he is sure to be mentioned in the conversation and will be told in detail that without his discovery of the properties of cannabinoids, a cannabis revolution in medicine, and maybe even legalization would not have been possible.
+Rafael Meshulam has become a star for hundreds of local cannabis startups – he is sure to be mentioned in the conversation and will be told in detail that without his discovery of the properties of cannabinoids, a cannabis revolution in medicine, and maybe even legalization and legitimate alternative would not have been possible.
 The startuppers prophesied Meshulam the Nobel Prize.
 And they predict hundreds of millions of profits and a cloudless future, because medical marijuana is one way or another already permitted in more than 30 countries.
 The Lodge deals will definitely satisfy your requests in Denver, CO.

 Two and a half years ago Avihu Tamir fell out of life every month for a few days: he suffered from severe migraines, and sometimes his head hurt so that he just could not work.
 “No painkillers prescribed by the doctor helped me, and I missed a few days at work every month because of the pain,” he recalls.
 That went on until the doctor suggested he try cannabis as a migraine cure.